 Also, avoid tear-away stabilizer as it leaves fuzzy, not clean edges when removed from the patch and is more likely to tear away from the patch border edge during stitching.

-Lastly, if you’re a commercial embroiderer, another option is E-Zee badge film or an equivalent, which is heat sensitive and makes badges “pop-out” easily after embroidery.
+Lastly, if you have a commercial embroidery machine, another option is E-Zee badge film or an equivalent, which is heat-sensitive and makes badges “pop out” easily after embroidery.

 Digitizing Patch Embroidery Designs: Understanding Design Parts

 The most critical aspect of creating patch embroidery designs is getting the correct stitching order of the parts.

 You can think of a patch embroidery design almost like an applique design.

 1. First, there’s a placement stitch for the patch base fabric followed by a tacking stitch to attach that fabric to the stabilizer.

 2. You then stitch any fill stitches or center designs.

 3. The patch ultimately ends with the dense border stitch.
 If using a satin stitch, it needs to be 3 mm or wider to camouflage and encase base fabric edges.